Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Extraction of the kinematic data

-None of the galaxies showed significant excess emission in \oiii, even in the regions with high \oiii velocity dispersions.
+Although we have tried fitting the secondary components for various emission lines that show excess, only the one fitted to \nii changed the derived kinematics.
+In Paper IV, fitting of the secondary component to \nii not only influenced the kinematics derived for \nii but also reduced the \ha velocity dispersion by $\sim 20\%$ and shifted its LOS velocity by roughly 20\kms.
+In this work, we find that in the three galaxies in our sample, in which a significant excess emission is present, including secondary component to \nii reduced the velocity dispersion of \nii by $\sim 15-25\%$ and shifted the LOS velocity by 20\kms up to 60\kms in some spaxels at certain cases (see NGC\,4303, Appendix\,\ref{sec:NGC4303_notes}).
+In these three galaxies, unlike in NGC\,1097 shown in Paper IV, \ha kinematics were not significantly affected in by fitting of the secondary component.
+Moreover, none of the galaxies in our sample showed significant excess emission in \oiii, even in the regions with high \oiii velocity dispersions.
+For instance, slightly non-Gaussian \oiii profiles seen in NGC\,4303's spectra are caused by a weak excess emission but including a secondary component to the fitting did not significantly influence the derived measurements.
 This suggests that \oiii measurements from single Gaussian fits are in general reliable.
-For instance, slightly non-Gaussian \oiii profiles seen in NGC\,4303's spectra are caused by a weak excess emission but including a secondary component to the fitting did not significantly influence the derived measurements.
 Thus, to simplify the analysis and to reduce the number of free parameters in the fit, we omitted including a secondary component for \oiii in these cases, this decision is elaborated further in Appendix\,\ref{sec:notes-on-galaxies}.